Warren Fahey: Other appearances

 Fahey has performed at the National Folk Festival (2001, 2004, 2006, 2007, 2009), Majors Creek Music Festival (twice), Victor Harbour Festival, Araluen Folk Festival WA and, in 2009, The Blue Mountains Festival, National Folk Festival and Cobargo Festival.
 In 2001, he hosted and performed at the Belongings Exhibition for the State Library of NSW for the Governor-General, and then at the re-opening of the Mitchell Library with a performance for the Governor of NSW and the Premier.

-In 2006 he performed a song cycle world premiere performance of Andrew Ford's 'Barleycorn' for the Brisbane Festival.
+In 2006, he performed a song cycle world premiere performance of Andrew Ford's "Barleycorn" for the Brisbane Festival.
 Lahey was artistic director of the ten-day Australian Spotlight, Lorient Festival, Brittany, France, on behalf of the Australian Government.

 Fahey is a regular broadcaster on ABC Radio.

 Art, film, and acting

 In 2010, Fahey devised, scripted, recorded and co-produced (with visual artist Mic Gruchy) a major multi-screen art installation commissioned by the Biennale of Sydney titled Damned Souls and Turning Wheels, a history of Cockatoo Island.
 In 2012, he was Artistic Producer for the Kings Cross Festival.
 2014 saw Lahey return to collaborating with video artist Mic Gruchy to devise and create a series of films on the history of Rookwood Cemetery for the Rookwood Trust.

 In 2015, Fahey and Max Cullen co-wrote and performed the two-hand stage play Dead Men Talking, Cullen playing Henry Lawson and Warren Fahey portrayed Banjo Paterson.
 The first tour covered the mid-NSW coast in a twelve-night tour.
-Since March 2015 through to May 2016 the play has been performed nearly 250 times including successful tours in NSW, Tasmania, ACT and Victoria.
+Since March 2015 through to May 2016, the play was performed nearly 250 times, including successful tours in NSW, Tasmania, ACT and Victoria.
 The actors toured west New South Wales and Victoria in 2019.

-In January 2016 Fahey presented three sold-out shows of 40 Ways To Love Your City celebrating the 40th anniversary of the Sydney Festival.
+In January 2016, Fahey presented three sold-out shows of 40 Ways To Love Your City celebrating the 40th anniversary of the Sydney Festival.
 These shows were staged in the Famous Spiegel Tent in Sydney's Hyde Park.
-In August 2019 he was artistic director for the Sydney Folk Festival, a three-day event staged in Sydney Central with over 150 performers.
+In August 2019, he was artistic director for the Sydney Folk Festival, a three-day event staged in Sydney Central with over 150 performers.